Dawood-Sheikh/Credit-card-fraud-detection-project/README.md

    ![bandicam-2022-02-10-16-55-46-858](https://user-images.githubusercontent.com/93479207/153761065-44a041df-8689-40d2-95b6-db5163c3c376.gif)

    ###### Data Analysis
-   After importing the libraries, the next step is uploading the dataset in the notebook.
-The dataset contains approx. 2.80 million transaction details of the cardholders which are already been classified into Fraudulent and Non-fraudulent transactions (1 = fraud, 0 = non-fraud).
+   After importing the libraries, the next step is to upload the dataset in the notebook.
+The dataset contains approx. 2.80 million transaction details of the cardholders which are already been classified into Fraudulent and Non-fraudulent transactions (1 = fraud, 0 = non-fraud)(Fraudulent transactions = 492).
 Since the dataset is so unbalanced we need to use data analysis techniques to clean and trim the dataset.
 The first step in data analysis is understanding the dataset and finding any null values.
-The next step in data analysis is to create a sample dataset containing an equal number of fraudulent and non-fraudulent transactions with the help of the under-sampling method.
+The next step is to create a sample dataset containing an equal number of fraudulent and non-fraudulent transactions with the help of the under-sampling method.
 This new dataset will be used to train the model.

   https://user-images.githubusercontent.com/93479207/153823260-31e146e1-7da4-4b15-8f2e-8ebc3c118d66.mp4

    ###### Splitting the data
-   After creating the ideal dataset, the next step is to split the data into features and targets, and training and test dataset. the training dataset will be used to train the model and the efficiency will be tested with the help of the testing model.
+   After creating the ideal dataset, the next step is to split the data into features and targets, and training and test dataset.
+The training dataset will be used to train the model and the efficiency will be tested with the help of the testing model.

    ###### AutoML & Experiment
-   The next step is the train the model.
+   The next step is to train the model.
 This was done with the help of AutoML.
-Since we know the problem statement is of a classification nature and the classes were already provided, therefore, Logistic Regression was used.
-Other models were blocked in AutoMl and an experiment 'Credit Card' was created.
+Since we know the problem statement is of a classification nature and the classes were already provided, therefore Logistic Regression was used.
+Other models were blocked in AutoML and an experiment 'Credit Card' was created.
 An average score of 97% was found in the experiments conducted with the models and among them, the best model was selected for testing.
    ![Experiment](https://user-images.githubusercontent.com/93479207/154238693-0695e48c-e603-43db-b62e-678497b89dda.jpg)